America mourns John McCain, war hero and political icon - Journal du Cameroun

 That honor has been accorded to only a few notable Americans, including John F. Kennedy, Ronald Reagan and civil rights icon Rosa Parks.

-Senate Republican Majority Leader Mitch McConnell called McCain “a great American patriot.”
+A memorial service will take place at the massive National Cathedral overlooking Washington on Saturday before McCain is laid to rest according to his wishes at the US Naval Academy in nearby Annapolis, Maryland, on September 2, his office said.

+Ahead of the national ceremonies, McCain will lie in state at the Arizona State Capitol Rotunda on Wednesday and a memorial service will take place at the North Phoenix Baptist Church.

-Arizona Governor Doug Ducey confirmed on Twitter that McCain will also lie in state at the Capitol building in Phoenix on Wednesday, McCain’s birthday.
-“This is a rare and distinct occurrence for a truly special man,” he said, adding: “John McCain is Arizona.”
+“This is a rare and distinct occurrence for a truly special man,” said Arizona Governor Doug Ducey, adding: “John McCain is Arizona.”

 In Phoenix, a succession of ordinary Arizonans left flags or flowers at McCain’s office or a local mortuary to honor the man who represented them in Congress for 35 years.

-His funeral is expected to take place in the massive National Cathedral overlooking Washington before he is laid to rest according to his wishes at the Naval Academy in nearby Annapolis, Maryland.

-Former presidents George W. Bush, a Republican, and Barack Obama, a Democrat — his successful rivals in, respectively, the 2000 and 2008 elections — are set to speak at the funeral, according to The New York Times.
+Former presidents George W. Bush, a Republican, and Barack Obama, a Democrat — his successful rivals in, respectively, the 2000 and 2008 elections — are set to speak at the national memorial service, according to The New York Times.

 Media reports earlier this year said the senator had expressly asked that President Donald Trump not be invited.
 Instead, Vice President Mike Pence is expected to attend.